victoryosiobe/betabi/README.md

 # BetAbi
 A calculator for 2 opposing odds on a bookie.
+With it you could place bets and get some profits despite loosing to one of the outcomes.
+If you know, you know.

 ### Disclaimer:
 - For maths purposes, bet on any bookie at your risk.